RedBearLab/nRF51822-Arduino/mk20/README.txt

 6. Remove the board from the USB port

-7. Reconnect it to the USB port
+7. Reconnect it to the USB port, your OS will show a drive labelled 'MBED'